sciwp/docs/docs/installation.md

 You can use SCIWP with all plugins you want.
 Just remember to configure these new plugins so they require the plugin which includes SCIWP.

-It's also important to note that two plugin cannot use the same namespace.
+It's also important to note that two plugin cannot use the same base namespace.